It seems like anytime a new MMO tries to dethrone WoW, they come up short and end up settling for being one of the best games like World of Warcraft.

 Another recommendation that comes courtesy of Larian Studios is Baldur’s Gate 3, a D&D-inspired RPG currently in Steam Early Access.

 In it, players assemble a party of heroes before returning to the Forgotten Realms for an adventure rich in friendship, betrayal, sacrifice, survival, and absolute power.

 Like WoW, the game does a great job of streamlining its combat and storytelling to keep players immersed in its world while completing quests.

-Since Baldur’s Gate 3’s Early Access launch in September 2020, Larian has rolled out consistent patches that look to address performance and gameplay issues based on player feedback.
+Since Baldur’s Gate 3’s Early Access launch in 2020, Larian has rolled out consistent patches based on player feedback.

 Black Desert Online

 Like many MMOs and games like World of Warcraft, Black Desert Online is often criticized by its playerbase for being a lot grindier than many would prefer.